elliotmartin/RubikLite/README.md

 For example instead of represting the first 3 of the solved cube in 48-tuple format as (0, 1, 2, ...) it can be represented simply as (0, ... ) because 1 and 2 are known by rotating the data in 0.
 This works because each turn is represented as a permutation of the original cube which preserved the ordering of the pairs.

-Through this process I was able to greatly decreate the amount of data needed to represent the cube.
+Through this process I was able to greatly decrease the amount of data needed to represent the cube.